f-caetano/f-caetano.github.io/index.md

   <div class="hero-eyebrow">Filipe Caetano</div>
   <h1 class="hero-title">TROUBLESHOOTING SOMETHING… </h1>
   <p class="hero-subtitle">
     Maybe Fabric?
 Power BI?
-Or something that AI is there yet
+Or something that AI is not there yet... or is this AI?
   </p>
 </div>